bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

     - food
     - energy
     - labor
   2. Now that you have selected three categories, write them across the top of a sheet of paper to form three columns.
 Imagine what would be an ideal situation 50 years from now for that category.
-Respond to each category with a description of this scenario.
+Respond to each category with a short one-sentence description of this scenario.
 Try to have an inspiration source for your ideas, though you do not need to mention it (IE - Flying cars as shown in the film, Blade Runner).
 Write at least one response per category, but feel free to write down as many as you like.
-Limit yourself to 10 minutes. **Take a photo of this process and post it to the Studio Project feed**
+Limit yourself to 10 minutes. **Take a photo of your process and post it to the Studio Project feed**
 2. Define
   1. Choose one of the category responses.
 Write the response as a short sentence, **"In 50 years, "** .
 An example setence would be *In 50 years, the world will restore all of the world's endangered wildlife species to healthy populations.*
 3. Develop